cyanzhong/apple-terminated-my-dev-account/LOOK_BACK_EN.md

 After that, I discussed with some of my indie developer friends, and tried my best to reach out to some Apple employees.

-My story was widely propagated, I received a message from an Apple employee, I was told that my dev account has been re-enabled.
+My story was widely propagated, I received a message from an Apple employee (thanks), I was told that my dev account has been re-enabled.

 Thanks, everyone who helped me in exploring this, it is so hard to change Apple's decision.
 Thank you!